trailofbits/testing-handbook/content/docs/languages/rust/20-model-checking.md

 Instead of testing with a single value (like with unit testing) or with a set of values (like with property testing) we check all possible values - and hope that smart algorithms will make it possible to finish testing in a reasonable time.

+tldr; these tools are overkill and you don't need them.
+If you do, then this handbook is far too less to get you started.
+But read on for a nice overview.

 ## Prusti

 [Prusti](https://github.com/viperproject/prusti-dev) is based on [Viper](https://www.pm.inf.ethz.ch/research/viper.html) - a framework for building verification tools.